freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 > --Professor Severus Snape, Harry Potter Series

-Accessibility's role in development is essentially understanding the user's perspective and needs, and knowing that the web, and applications are a solution for people with disabilities.
+Accessibility's role in development is essentially understanding the user's perspective and needs, and knowing that the web and applications are a solution for people with disabilities.

 In this day and age, more and more new technologies are invented to make the life of developers, as well as users, easier.
-To what degree this is a good thing is a debate for another time, for now it's enough to say the toolbox of a developer, especially a web developer, is as ever-changing as the so-called "dark arts" are according to Professor Snape.
+To what degree this is a good thing is a debate for another time.
+For now, it's enough to say the toolbox of a developer, especially a web developer, is as ever-changing as the so-called "dark arts" are according to Professor Snape.

 One tool in that toolbox should be accessibility.
 It is a tool that should ideally be used in one of the very first steps of writing any form of web content.
 However, this tool is often not all that well presented in the toolbox of most developers.
 This could be due to a simple case of not knowing it even exists to extreme cases like not caring about it.